 |No combat, no poison.||The host can either play one of the characters or can just be the host, as they prefer.|

 Death in Venice is unlike many murder mystery games.
 Although the game starts with a murder, most of the characters have more important things to do than to investigate it.

 Death in Venice is played just like a murder mystery game.
 You may be trying to solve the murder, but primarily you are (initially at least) concentrating on your own goals and objectives.
 Unlike most boxed murder mystery games, Death in Venice lets you decide how to achieve your goals and thwart your enemies.

-On the evening of the game the guests are met in an online chat group by the organizer, the Chief Steward, and welcomed to the Casanova.
+On the evening of the game the guests are met by the organizer, the Chief Steward, and welcomed to the Casanova.
 They each have their detailed backgrounds – including dark secrets and personal objectives.
 The fun then begins as they form alliances, blackmail each other, lie, cheat, and deceive!
 Along the way they may uncover some of the mysteries of Death in Venice.
 Who punched who on the set of Never Look Back, and why?
 Who is The Child in the Sailor Suit, and who will play their parents?
-And, of course, who is the murderer or Mikolette Lukanis?
+And, of course, who is the murderer of Clay McFarland?
 Depending on what the players choose to do, there are several different possible endings, but finally everyone finds out how they did, and what secrets everyone else was concealing.